Navajo Nation: Reservation and expansion

 Though the treaty had provided for one hundred miles by one hundred miles in the New Mexico Territory, the size of the territory was 3328302 acre—slightly more than half.
 This initial piece of land is represented in the design of the Navajo Nation's flag by a dark-brown rectangle.

 As no physical boundaries or signposts were set in place, many Navajo ignored these formal boundaries and returned to where they had been living prior to the U.S. occupation.
 A significant number of Navajo had never lived in the Hwéeldi (near Fort Sumner).
-They remained or moved near the Little Colorado and Colorado rivers, on Naatsisʼáán (Navajo Mountain), and some lived with Apache bands.
+They remained or moved near the Little Colorado and Colorado rivers, on (Navajo Mountain), and some lived with Apache bands.

 The first expansion of the territory occurred on October 28, 1878, when President Rutherford Hayes signed an executive order pushing the reservation boundary 20 mi to the west.
 Further additions followed throughout the late 19th and early 20th century (see map).
 Most of these additions were achieved through executive orders, some of which were confirmed by acts of Congress.
 For example, President Theodore Roosevelt's executive order to add the region around Aneth, Utah in 1905 was confirmed by Congress in 1933.

 The eastern border was shaped primarily as a result of allotments of land to individual Navajo households under the Dawes Act of 1887.
 This experiment was designed to assimilate Native Americans into mainstream American culture.
 The federal government proposed to divide communal lands into plots assignable to heads of household – tribal members – for their subsistence farming, in the pattern of small family farms common among Americans.
 This was intended to extinguish tribal land claims for such territory.
 The land allocated to these Navajo heads of household was initially not considered part of the reservation.
 Further, the federal government determined that land "left over" after all members had received allotments was to be considered "surplus" and available for sale to non-Native Americans.
 The allotment program continued until 1934.
 Today, this patchwork of reservation and non-reservation land is called the "checkerboard area".
 It resulted in the loss of much Navajo land.